-A transactional site, often referred to as indirect sales sites, is one of the most popular types of eCommerce sites.
+A transactional eCommerce website – often referred to as indirect sales sites – is one of the most popular types of eCommerce sites.
 As you might expect, transactional sites facilitate a transaction that is supported by a formal payment processing system and integrated shipping solution.
 It provides the users with an online shopping experience whereby customers can purchase goods and have the product shipped directly to them.
 Amazon.com is considered an indirect sales site.

-The second most popular eCommerce site is the online marketplace, often referred to as an online direct sales site, which provides a website visitors with instant access to purchase and download a digital license of the product.
+The second most popular type of eCommerce site is the online marketplace – often referred to as an online direct sales site – provides our website’s visitors with instant access to purchase and download a digital license of the product.
 This type of eCommerce site does not require any shipment of goods but does need a payment processing system.

 We’re all familiar with purchasing music and apps from Apple iTunes, books from Amazon Kindle, or even third-party commercial themes for our WordPress site.
 These are all versions of online direct sales.

 Static Content Site

 A website with content that is static – otherwise referred to as an offline sales site– doesn’t require any software systems for online transactions.
 These are still eCommerce sites generate sales by promoting awareness of the product; however, they don’t facilitate payment processes or shipping solutions.

 Static content sites typically include detailed descriptions of the product offering, prices, delivery options, and so on, to generate sales leads.
 As such, they’ll likely include a contact form that customers can fill out so the sales staff can follow up and close the sale.

 Getting Started with WordPress eCommerce